madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-plan-a-project/work-with-tasks-in-a-project.md

 ---
-title: How to Work with Tasks in a Project
+title: Work with tasks
 description: Learn how to edit existing tasks, add and delete tasks, and change the task order on a project in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8775
 ---
-# Work with tasks in a project
+# Work with tasks

 In this video, you will learn: